-T. Bennett explained that members who are having difficulties attending meetings will be able to work with the officers to find a way to try to improve their attendance.
-The Membership Committee will continue to work on this effort.

-T. Bennett announced that the former TIP, UPWP, and LRTP Committees have been combined into one committee called the 3C Certification Documents Committee, which will be chaired by C. Porter.
-The updated committee list is online and members are encouraged to participate in their areas of interest.

-T. Bennett described how the discussion of the Green Line Extension funding originated and asked members for their consideration of the topic in light of today's discussion with D. Mohler.

-B. Steinberg commented that the value-engineering being undertake now should trim off some costs as they stand today.

-D. Montgomery explained that when the MPO's GLX discussions occurred some years ago, most of the current Advisory Council membership were not present.
-The size of the project has consumed much of the share of funding for what would otherwise go to smaller scale projects broadly distributed throughout the MPO.

-T. Bennett added that the Advisory Council's recent comment letter on the TIP, UPWP and LRTP expressed an interest in more diversified, smaller projects throughout the region.

-M. Gowing suggested that the "gap analysis" being conducted by the FMCB should be weighed as there is no guarantee that the funding gap can be filled with the MPO funds.
+- T. Bennett explained that members who are having difficulties attending meetings will be able to work with the officers to find a way to try to improve their attendance.
+The Membership Committee will continue to work on this effort. - T. Bennett announced that the former TIP, UPWP, and LRTP Committees have been combined into one committee called the 3C Certification Documents Committee, which will be chaired by C. Porter.
+The updated committee list is online and members are encouraged to participate in their areas of interest. - T. Bennett described how the discussion of the Green Line Extension funding originated and asked members for their consideration of the topic in light of today's discussion with D. Mohler. - B. Steinberg commented that the value-engineering being undertake now should trim off some costs as they stand today. - D. Montgomery explained that when the GLX discussion came forward, many of the people were not here.
+The size of the project has consumed much of the share of funding for what would otherwise go to smaller scale projects broadly distributed throughout the MPO. - T. Bennett added that the Advisory Council's recent comment letter on the TIP, UPWP and LRTP expressed an interest in more diversified, smaller projects throughout the region. - M. Gowing suggested that the "gap analysis" being conducted by the FMCB should be weighed as there is no guarantee that the funding gap can be filled with the MPO funds.